PeterFu-Coding/environmental-risk-awareness-measurement/README.md

 Our research data samples.

 It includes: title, content, date (issued date), keyword/weight (weight is the ratio of the occurence of the keyword of the the sum of the occurence the keywords, but actually it's not mentioned in this research), source and id.
+### ResultExample.csv
+The example of the result of environmental risk extraction.

 ## 2. Result Analysis and Figure Output
 ## *Figure Generation Scirpts*